Cuban Deportations On The Rise: A Sign The Cuban Adjustment Act Is Nearing An End?

 But they happen.
 And when they do, like the recent ICE policy change regarding needless deportation and removal hearings, the government deserves praise. [continue reading…]

-The Cuban Adjustment Act (CAA) of 1966 is one of our most unique immigration programs helping immigrants earn green cards.
+The Cuban Adjustment Act (CAA) of 1966 is one of our most unique immigration programs helping immigrants earn green cards and win permanent resident status.

 Like many immigration programs, the Cuban Adjustment Act was created in response to our political policies.
 Back in 1966, the U.S. was furious at the Cuban government.
 As a result, the Cuban Adjustment Act was passed to help Cubans fleeing their country due to political dissension. [continue reading…]